-

 A 4 qt. silver casserole with a three-ply bonded design for even heat distribution and superior food release.

-Pros: versatility, easy to clean, perfect size
+Pros: versatility, size, perfect size

 -